radanskoric/masterhotwire/src/index.md

 **How much will the book cost?**

-The book is currently in Beta and selling for <b>€38</b>.
+The book is currently in Beta and selling for <b>€<%= price %></b>.
 For that price you will receive the fully completed part I and II (see list of chapters above for details), and lifetime access to all future versions and updates.

 **What is included in the beta version purchase?**